the-new-network/video-publisher/discovery/distributed-video-projects.md

 Our goal is to create a video publishing system that starts with a single point of content, using a DHT to efficiently distribute and store those streams.
-I suggest we start by looking to how these services implement their video data streams and infrastructure services and figure out how to enhance it to broadcast in a "UDP-like" fashion.
+I suggest we start by looking to how these services implement their video data streams and infrastructure services and figure out if we can transform it into a push service.

 - https://github.com/matrix-org
 - https://github.com/TokTok/c-toxcore